 Finally, the survey data is integrated into decision-making tools throughout the business.
 The use of the Sustainability Index also sets the expectation that Walmart isn’t looking for change at the margins with a few niche products—we’re trying to raise the bar for all items we stock.

-Additional details can be found in our Global Responsibility Report.
+Additional details can be found on our corporate Sustainability site.

 In FY’18, we met our goal of buying 70 percent of our U.S. goods in categories where the index is available from suppliers that participate in the Sustainability Index and we covered over 300 buyers in over 125 categories and we look to build upon that success this year with emphasis on the following: